 Apply TodayApply Today

-The Preconstruction Coordinator is responsible for managing the preconstruction process with Owners, Architects, and Engineers, utilizing budget assembly, subcontractor/supply pricing, and constructability review, under the supervision of the Preconstruction Director.
-Primarily work 8-10 hours per day, 5 days per week.
-Travel is required to DAC offices and various job site locations.
+The Estimator is responsible for providing project information and estimating costs under the supervision of the Project Manager.
+Primarily work 8-10 hours per day, five days per week.
+Travel is required to various job site locations.

-- Civil Engineering, Construction Engineering, Construction Management degree preferred, and/or equivalent combination of education and experience required.
+- Construction Engineering Technology, Civil Engineering, Business/Accounting Degree preferred, and/or equivalent combination of education and experience required.

-- Proficient with computers and a variety of construction-related software, including Timberline.
+- Proficient with computers and a variety of construction-related software.

 Essential Job Functions:

 - Safety: Makes safety a key factor in bidding by including costs of trench boxes, confined space detection, safety meetings, etc., and other project safety needs.

 - Maintains current and future project bid lists: Maintains estimating log of current bidding projects and future/potential projects.
 Assists in looking at WEB pages, newspapers, and other publications for future/potential projects.
 Obtains plans from owner/engineering firms.

 - Collects information for the estimate: Reviews the site with Project Manager to note potential risks.
 Assists in calculating job quantities.

 - Estimating: Studies and understands plans and specifications, including estimating assumptions, production rates, and construction methods.
 Assists in requesting subcontractor quotes.
 Obtains bidders list.